1. Canadian Subject Headings: History and background

 5. Structure of the headings

-Subject headings in CSH are shown in the form [topic]—Canada when appropriate.
+Subject headings in CSH take the form [topic]—Canada when appropriate.
 The headings can also be subdivided by provinces and territories and further subdivided by local place names, or subdivided by other geographic regions, e.g. Decorative arts—Quebec (Province); Festivals—Ontario—Toronto; Geology—Rocky Mountains, Canadian (B.C. and Alta.).
 If the heading is not structured as [topic]—Canada, instructions about geographic subdivision are given in a note such as "May be subdivided geographically for collections by authors from one particular area", which is routinely provided under headings for literary topics, or "May be subdivided geographically by foreign region or country only" under headings such as Economic assistance, Canadian.

 When there are topical subdivisions shown, for some subdivisions, the subdivision —Canada or other geographic subdivision immediately follows the first or main element or part of the heading and is then followed by the topical subdivision.
 With other subdivisions the order is reversed, the topical subdivision precedes the geographic subdivision.
 The order of the subdivisions is based on policies in LCSH.
 Thus, Actors—Canada—Biography and Actors—Employment—Canada are both correct.
 In the second example where the geographic subdivision does not immediately follow the main part of the heading, a USE reference leads from Actors—Canada—Employment to the valid heading Actors—Employment—Canada.
 This means that the user more easily sees at a glance every subdivision potentially applicable to the main heading Actors—Canada.